RADIATION & LASER SAFETY REQUIREMENTS

 - Thyroid Monitoring

-One basic requirement of the University Procedures is that a Risk Assessment for all projects involving ionizing radiation is completed prior to the commencement of any work.
+All projects involving ionizing radiation should have a risk assessment completed prior to the commencement of any work.

-Completion of a risk assessment is a mandatory requirement for all new research grant applications for projects involving the use of ionizing radiation.
-Risk assessments will be assessed by the Radiation Safety Committee.
+Completion of a Radiation Project Approval which includes a basic risk assessment is a mandatory requirement for all new research grant projects involving the use of ionizing radiation.
+These projects will be assessed by the Radiation Safety Committee.

-The possession and use of radioactive material and irradiating apparatus in NSW is governed by the Radiation Control Act 1990 & Radiation Control Regulation 2003 which are now administered for the Environment Protection Authority [EPA].
+The possession and use of radioactive material and irradiating apparatus [regulated material] in NSW is governed by the Radiation Control Act 1990, Radiation Control Amendment Act 2010 & Radiation Control Regulation 2013 administered by the Environment Protection Authority [EPA].

-The Radiation Control Act requires users of radioactive material or irradiating apparatus to possess an EPA license to use.
+The Radiation Control Act requires persons who use radioactive material or irradiating apparatus to possess a user license.

 Further information including a licence application form can be obtained from the EPA Radiation licensing web page.

-The Act does not require a person to be licensed to use radioactive material if the amount used is below certain levels as prescribed in the Radiation Control Regulations.
-For example a licence is not required to use activities of H-3 below 40 MBq.
-For activities of other isotopes refer to Schedule 1 of the Radiation Control Regulation 2003 .
+A licence to use radioactive material is not required for isotope activities below certain prescribed levels.
+For example a licence is not required to use H-3 below 40 MBq.
+For activities of other isotopes refer to Schedule 1 of the Radiation Control Regulation 2013 .

 The course is an accepted by the EPA as a qualifiaction to obtain a radiation licence to use isotopes for research purposes.

-Similar courses are available from ANSTO, on a user pay basis.
+Similar radiation safety courses are available from ANSTO, on a user pay basis.

-In either situation it is the research group's responsibility to arrange for the secure storage of this waste.
+In either situation it is the research group's responsibility to provide for the secure storage of this waste.

-The amount of radioactive waste generated from new research projects should be identified in the Risk Assessment.
+For new proposed research projects the amount of radioactive waste generated should be identified in a Radiation Project Clearance.
 If there is no disposal path for the radioactive waste generated, the project should be re-assessed with the aim of minimising the amount of waste generated.

-Area hazard signs including the radiation warning symbol must be displayed at or near the entrance to radiation laboratories.
+Area hazard signs with a radiation warning symbol must be displayed at or near the entrance to radiation laboratories.
+A template for Authorised Only Entry signs and guidguidelines for its use are provided so that laboratories can design individual signs for their specific areas.

 - AS2243.4-1998: Safety in Laboratories - Part 4 - Ionizing Radiations